Animals for Adoption

 Please call 1300 696 272 (1300 MY NBRC) if you have secured the dog (private property only) an Animal Control Officer will collect it, if desired.
-Call 1300 MY NBRC (1300 696 272) to arrange a suitable collection time with the Animal Control Officer for when the property owner is present.
+Please call 1300 MY NBRC (1300 696 272) to arrange a suitable collection time with the Animal Control Officer for when the property owner is present.

 If the person who has the dog does not want to surrender it to the Animal Control Officer, Council will notify the owner with details of where the animal is being held.

 If a dog is attacking people, what can I do?

 Call Council’s Administration Centre on 1300 696 272 (1300 MY NBRC).
-You will be asked to provide your name, address and telephone number.
+You will be asked to provide your name, address telephone number and details regarding the attack.
 A Compliance Officer will than contact the complainant for further details and arrange a written statement as soon as possible, after which the matter will be investigated.